iYassr/FootballProject/README.md

 # Football Clubs

+An inventory of Football club players, where you can add,edit, remove players, and clubs as well.
 This website is part of Udacity FSND.

 ## Getting Started